sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Even if no defects are found, it doesn't proof that the system is usable, or complies with the end-user expectations.

-## Development of the Test Plan
+## Test Activities

-The first point in a system development, at the testing context, is to define the **Testing Plan** for that, several key points have to be defined:
+At the testing context, the first action to do, is to define the **Test Plan** for that, several key points have to be defined:

  - Test planning and control
  - Test analysis and design
  - Test implementation and execution
- - Evaluating exit criteria and reporting
+ - Exit criteria, evaluation and reports.
  - Test clousure and activities.

 ### Test planning and control

- **Test planning** is the document that aims to define the objectives of the testing, and the needed action to achieve those objectives.
+ **Test planning** Definition and plan of the actions to perform, time-line, team, equipment, facilities and tools needed, that aims to define the objectives of the testing, and the needed actions and resources to achieve those objectives.

- **Test control**: Testing activities should be monitored through the project.
-It is the comparation between the state of the project, against the expected planned result.
-It also covers the report of the testing status, including desviations from the plan.
-Also include proposals to the actions that need to be done, in order to meet again the goals, and expectations of the project.

-So **test control** is related to guide the corrective actions taken as a result of informantion or metrics.
-These actions can be applied to any part of the system.

-Examples of test control actions are:

-- Take decisions based on the information from test monitoring:
-- Repriorinzing tests, and identify risks.
-- Change of the test schedule, based on the abailability of equipmento or facilities.
-- Setting criterion about re-testing issues, for including those modifications into the system build.
+ </br> </br>

  **Test design and analysis**
-At this step, the real tests are designed,(actions, contexts, expected results)  and defined the objetives they want to ckeck.
+At this step, tests for evaluation of the system are designed,(actions, contexts, enviroments and expected results) and defined the objetives they want to ckeck.

 This include go through the following points:

-- Review requirements, software integrity level (that is compliance with some system parameters previously defined as software complexity, risk assesment, safety and security level, performance, reliability, cost ...
-Usualy these points are defined by the stakeholders):
+- Review requirements, system integrity level (that is compliance with some system parameters previously defined as software complexity, risk assesment, safety and security level, performance, reliability, cost ...
+Usually these points are defined by the stakeholders):
 - Evaluation the testability of the test basis and test objects.
-- Identify and priority test conditions based on the overal project.
+- Identify and priority test conditions based on the overall project.
 - Design and prioritaze high level tests.
 - Identify necessary test data and resources.
-- Design the test enviroment, platform, and required infraestructures and materials.
+- Design the test enviroment, platform, equipment, tools and required infraestructures and materials.
-- Create a method to a bidirectional traceability between test basis and test cases.
+- Create a method to a bidirectional traceability between test basis and test cases and requirements.

+ </br> </br>

+ **Test control**: Testing activities must be monitored through the project.
+It is the comparation between the state of the project, against the expected planned result.
+It also covers the **report** of the testing status, including desviations and non-conformances  from the plan.
+Also include proposals to the actions that need to be done, in order to meet again the goals, and expectations of the project.

+So **test control** is related to guide the corrective actions taken as a result of information or metrics.
+These actions can be applied to any part of the system.

+Examples of test control actions are:

+- Take decisions based on the information from test monitoring, evaluation and test results:
+- Repriorinzing tests, and identification of potential risks (need of more team members, need of more equipment, or additional tools ...)
+- Change of the test squedule, based on the abailability of equipment or facilities.
+- Setting the criteria about re-testing issues, for including those modifications into the system build.

+ </br> </br>

 ## Test implementation and execution

-The designed test procedures are implemented, and a certain execution order has to be stablish, in order to run the set of test (usually according to priority).
-When the test enviroment is set up, the test cases are run.
+The designed test procedures are implemented, and a certain execution sequence for the tests has to be defined in order to run the set of test (usually according to priority).
+When the test platform and enviroment is set up, the test cases are run, executed, and evaluated.

 The objetive and aim of the text execution is:

-- Implement and prioritaze the test cases.
+- Implementation, and definition of the expected results, and execution order and priority of the test cases.
 - develop test procedures, create test data, optionally preparing test hardeness and writting automating test scripts.
 - creation of test suits, for efficient test execution.
 - verification that the test enviroment has been set up properly.
 - verification and update if needed, of bi-directional trazability between the test cases and requeriments.
 - Execution of the test, according to the test procedure.
-Log of the test execution relevant information, as identification of the different elements involved, as software version, prototype, tools, device under test, execution time, software and hardware version.
+Log of the test execution relevant information, as identification of the different elements involved, as system version: , software and hardware version, prototype identification, tools, device under test, execution time, and other significant data needed.
-- Comparation with the expected results.
+- Definition of the criteria for comparation and evaluation of the test with the expected results.
-- Report discrepancies, or outliers as incidents, and analyse them in order to identify a possible root-cause. (defect in the code implementation, data out of bounds, damaged equipment, wrong procedure, ...)
 - Repeat test that failed out of the expected results to confirm the issue, and gather new information details if possible. check if the efect is always reproducible, or it is sporadic....
-- Record and logging of the tests results, significant test conditions and enviroments.
+- Record and logging of the tests results, significant test conditions, enviroment or other data that may be userful.
 - If new issues are found, _regression testing_ (test all the system to asure that new code or components haven't affected the rest of the developed system) may be advisable, to check that new issues has not appear in other stable parts of the systems.
+- Report discrepancies with the expected results, outliers, incidents, and misperformances, or unexpected issues and analyse them in order to identify a possible root-cause. (defect in the code implementation, invalid input data or conditions (as could be: data out of bounds, damaged equipment, wrong procedure, ...)

+ </br> </br>

-### Test results (evaluation and exit criteria).
+### Test results (Exit criteria, evaluation and reports.).

-- The data obtained from the test should be compared with the expected results.
+- Evaluation: the data obtained from the test should be compared with the expected results.
 - Report of the failed test!!!
 - Modification over the test, or expected results should be planned.
-- Reports should be done for the stackholders.
+- Reports should be done for the stackholders, and system team members.

 ### Test plan clousure activities.

-At the end of the project, or at significant project milestones, certain activites are observed.
+At the end of the project, or at project milestones, certain activites are to be observed:

  - Report of the system acceptance.
  - review and learned lessons.